How to Start an LLC in Washington D.C.

 Note: Mail-in filings must include a cover letter.

-Step 4: Create Your Washington D.C.
-LLC Operating Agreement
+Step 4: Create a Washington DC LLC Operating Agreement

 What is an operating agreement?
 An operating agreement is a legal document outlining the ownership and operating procedures of an LLC.